pavitranew/session-3/readme.md

 and run `npm run boom!`.

-Or, for users using VS Code for SASS transpiling and browser refresh:  `npm run babel`
+Remember, you can pick and choose commands or create new batches using concurrently.
+For users using VS Code for SASS transpiling and browser refresh:  `npm run babel` or

+`"boomy!": "concurrently \"npm run start\" \"npm run babel\" "`

 ## Hashes - Solved